JeffreyWatson/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+UL (unordered list) OL (ordered list) and DL (description list)
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+It allows a flex element to grow or shrink and orient differently in the space provided in its container.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+Margin, Border, Padding, and Content.
 ```